How to Become a Pen Tester | Skills, Salaries, and Careers

 Other soft skills that are advantageous for this role include creative thinking and communication skills.

-A pen tester’s salary will vary due to previous experience, technical abilities, and the location of the job.
-And as you continue to expand your resume as a pen tester, your salary can easily increase.
+A penetration tester’s salary will vary due to previous experience, technical abilities, and the location of the job.
+And as you continue to expand your resume as a penetration tester, your salary can easily increase.

 Blog image: secureset 4